Bibi0506/project-lap-2/README.md

 # Known Bugs
 - If a user has more than one volunteering position on a given day, the calendar will display these positions in a way that is inconsistent with the rest of the page.
+- Calendar and sign ups are temperamental.
+- When a user logs out they are taken to the jobs page and then to the home page.
+- Unity home button isn't found.

 # Planned Improvements
+- Calendar highlights the days a user has a job booked.
-- List the Applicants for each job
+- List the Applicants for each job.
-- Filter system for jobs
+- Filter system for jobs.
-- Delete job button
+- Delete job button.
-- Email Verification
+- Email Verification.

 # Contributors
 - Alex Earle